Internet-Draft Enhanced VPN Framework June 2024

 An NRP is used to support the SLOs and SLEs required by the network slice services.
 According to the network operators' network resource planning policy, or based on the requirements of one or a group of customers or services, an NRP may need to be created to meet the requirements of network slice services.
 One of the basic requirements for the NRP is to provide a set of dedicated network resources to avoid unexpected interference from other services in the same network.
 Other possible requirements may include the required topology and connectivity, bandwidth, latency, reliability, etc.

 A centralized network controller can be responsible for calculating a subset of the underlay network topology (which is called a logical topology) to support the NRP requirement.
-And on the network nodes and links within the logical topology, the set of network resources to be allocated to the NRP can also be determined by the controller.
+On the network nodes and links within the logical topology, the set of network resources to be allocated to the NRP can also be determined by the controller.
 Normally such calculation needs to take the underlay network connectivity information and the available network resource information of the underlay network into consideration.
 The network controller may also take the status of the existing NRPs into consideration in the planning and calculation of a new NRP.

 6.2.
 NRP Creation

-According to the result of the NRP planning, the network nodes and links involved in the logical topology of the NRP are instructed to allocated the required set of network resources for the NRP.
+According to the result of the NRP planning, the network nodes and links involved in the logical topology of the NRP are instructed to allocate the required set of network resources for the NRP.
 One or multiple mechanisms as specified in section 5.1 can be used to partition the forwarding plane network resources and allocate different subsets of resources to different NRPs.
 In addition, the data plane identifiers which are used to identify the set of network resources allocated to the NRP are also provisioned on the network nodes.
-Depending on the data plane technologies used, the set of network resources of an NRP can be identified using e.g. either resource aware SR segments as specified in [I-D.ietf-spring-resource-aware-segments] [I-D.ietf-spring-sr-for-enhanced-vpn], or a dedicated Resource ID as specified in [I-D.ietf-6man-enhanced-vpn-vtn-id] can be introduced.
-The network nodes involved in an NRP may distribute the logical topology information, the NRP specific network resource information and the Resource Identifier of the NRP using the control plane.
+Depending on the data plane technologies used, the set of network resources of an NRP can be identified using e.g. either resource-aware SR segments as specified in [I-D.ietf-spring-resource-aware-segments] [I-D.ietf-spring-sr-for-enhanced-vpn], or a dedicated Resource ID as specified in [I-D.ietf-6man-enhanced-vpn-vtn-id] can be introduced.
+The network nodes involved in an NRP may distribute the logical topology information, the NRP-specific network resource information and the Resource Identifier of the NRP using the control plane.
 Such information could be used by the controller and the network nodes to compute the TE or shortest paths within the NRP, and install the NRP specific forwarding entries to network nodes.

 6.3.
 Network Slice Service Provisioning